Update-Free On-Policy Steering via Verifiers: Policy steering with evaluation rollouts

+\textbf{Success Classification}.
+With the trajectory data simply labeled with a binary success, we can expand each sample into state-action pairs combined with the corresponding timestep in the episode, $(\mathbf{s}_t,\mathbf{a_t}, t)$.
+We can then train a classifier $C(\mathbf{s}_t,\mathbf{a_t}, t)$ that predicts whether a given such tuple belongs to a successful episode or not.

 \textbf{Time-To-Success Estimation}.
-To obtain a time-to-success predictor, we adapt the common exponential discounting scheme from value function learning in RL.
-If we interpret the success label as the final and only reward for the trajectory, the Q function at each timestep $t$ is equal to the exponentially discounted time-to-go of the trajectory:
+To obtain a time-to-success predictor, we adapt the standard exponential discounting scheme from RL.
+If we use the final-state success label as a sparse reward, the Q function at each timestep $t$ is equal to the exponentially discounted time-to-go of the trajectory:

 where $T$ is the timestep of success in the trajectory, $r_T$ is the reward on that timestep, and $\gamma$ is a discount factor.
-For our experiments, we used $\gamma = 0.99$.
-Note that for a failed trajectory, the score for each state-action pair is again 0.

-We can easily compute this target for each sample in the dataset and fit a function with MSE regression to predict the discounted expected time-to-success.
-Since we are dealing purely with on-policy data, we can forgo complicated methods such as bootstrapping or off-policy corrections, which greatly simplifies and stabilizes training and the interpretation of the method.
-Similarly to the classifier, we use simple MLPs as our network choice, and also pass in a sinusoidal embedding of the episode progress timestep $t$ as input to the network.
+Since we are dealing solely with on-policy data, we can forgo methods such as bootstrapping, which greatly simplifies and stabilizes training and the interpretation of the method.